40 Tips For Women Who Want to Lose Weight After 40

 Sip Some Green Tea

 A little green tea in your cup could yield a lot of weight loss.
-A study published in the Journal of Nutrition reveals that adding green tea to subjects’ meal plans increased their fat-burning ability by a whopping 12 percent.
+A study published in The Journal of Nutrition reveals that adding green tea to subjects’ meal plans increased their fat-burning ability by a whopping 12 percent over the course of 12 months.
 Even better, green tea’s combination of antioxidants and caffeine can give you the boost you need to fend off those energy lulls that often accompany middle age.
-Green tea isn’t the only weight loss wonder in a cup; start sipping your way slim today by adding some of the 50 Best Detox Waters For Fat Loss to your menu.

 Close the Kitchen